specdown/specdown/docs/cli/display_help_windows.md

     -V, --version      Prints version information

 SUBCOMMANDS:
-    help     Prints this message or the help of the given subcommand(s) run      Runs a given Markdown Specification
+    completion    Output completion for a shell of your choice help          Prints this message or the help of the given subcommand(s) run           Runs a given Markdown Specification
     strip         Outputs a version of the markdown with all specdown functions removed
 ```

 ## Sub-commands